Ynng/CCC/README.md

-# Practise
+# Practice

-For syncing my progress of practises across multiple devices
+For syncing my progress of practices across multiple devices